The Getty

 Local use

-Flag indicating names used in archival sources, other local databases, signatures, or other similar sources.
-It is advised that such names flagged for local use should be omitted by implementors focused on retrieval in a broad or linked environment.
+Local use (LU) is a special flag indicating names used in archival sources, other local databases, signatures, or other similar sources.
+These names are useful in retrieval for research purposes.
+However, it is advised that LU names should be omitted by implementors focused on retrieval in a broad linked environment.

 Vernacular flag (required-default)